 So try drinking a glass or two of water as soon as you get out of bed.
 This will help you start to wake up, without the grouchiness or head-splitting feeling that being short on fluids after the long night can trigger.

 And while we’re on the subject of fluid intake: AFTER you drink your water,

 Or whatever floats your boat, if you don’t do caffeine.
 Yes, the caffeine is a huge help for many of us.
 But as much as anything, the odor of your favorite morning beverage will cue your brain that it’s time to start your day.
 And taking just a few minutes to indulge in that morning coffee or tea is a little way you can do something nice for yourself first thing.
 Which, in turn, will help set the tone for your whole day.

 And while we’re on the topic of self-care as a way to start the day right, make this routine even more special with the right equipment.
-Been drinking instant coffee for too long?
-Maybe it’s time to check out a french press guide, or indulge in that programmable coffee maker you’ve been dreaming about.
+Been spending a fortune on buying your morning cup of coffee for too long?
+Maybe it’s time to switch to a french press, or indulge in that programmable coffee maker you’ve been dreaming about.
 Is your one cup of tea never quite enough?
 Get yourself a small teapot so you’ll have enough for two cups.

 I used to be a strictly-tea gal until I met my now-husband, who introduced me to strong coffee fresh-brewed from quality beans.
 Now I have a special handcrafted 2-cup mug that I use every morning, with a purple coffee cone over it (as my hubby taught me).
 FIrst thing each day, I pour myself a cup of coffee using my cone filter.
 My husband has his own special mug that he’s used for over two decades now, pouring a fresh cup of coffee the same way.
 It’s a silly thing, but starting our day with this little routine gets us off on the right note.
 (And having a cone in my favorite color always makes me smile.)